 Once pot has come to a boil, dump water down the drain.
 Carefully wash all bones and meat under cold running water, removing any bits of dark marrow or coagulated blood.
 Bones should be uniform grey/white after you've scrubbed them.
 Meat should be lightly rinsed.

 Once broth is ready, cook over high heat until reduced to around 3 quarts.
-Strain through a fine mesh strainer into a clean pot.
+Strain through a fine-mesh strainer into a clean pot.
 Discard solids.
-For an even cleaner soup, strain again through a chinois or a fine mesh strainer lined with several layers of cheese cloth.
 Skim liquid fat from top with a ladle and discard.
 Return to a medium pot on the stovetop and keep warm.

 Whisk miso paste and tahini into broth.
 Grate garlic cloves and whisk into broth.
 Season to taste with salt and/or soy sauce.